-In our next blog posts we will show you how you can use DextCloud components to build business flows.
-We will walk you through the process of creating a simple but usable applications through our low or no code designer interface.
+In our next blog posts we will show you how you can use Dextcloud components to build business flows.
+We will walk you through the process of creating a simple but usable application through our Low Code designer.

 The designer is an intuitive interface where you select components on the left hand side palette or tree view and the canvas allows you to build applications by creating interactions between components.
 Each component has contextual menus in the right hand side, here you can provide settings to connect to the component, operations to perform on them using messages from the previous component or input commands.

 Lets see how this works in practice with a simple flow application.

 The below sample is a rain alert application which demonstrates some of the key concepts.

 Each morning, the application will check the current weather for a city of your choice and will send an email with description of the expected weather.
 When the rain was predicted, you will receive a text message instead that will remind you to take an umbrella with you when you go out.

 Here is how it will look once we are done:

 Now let’s create a new flow from scratch.
 Once you click the “New flow” button the following pop-up will appear:

 Enter the flow name (and a description if you want) and click the “Create flow” button.

 Each application has a structure of a flow that comprises components linked with each other.
 To build an application, we will have to drag and drop relevant components that, joined together, will implement a business process.